KevinKipkoechMutai/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Trying to add a new toy returned an unitialized constant error.
+Fixed a spelling error in the controller: from Toys.create() to Toy.create() to address the issue.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: There was an unhandled rejection error.
+Added a new line to the update method (render json: toy) to fix it.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Returned a not found error.
+Modified the resources to include the delete (destroy) route.